k2view-academy/K2View-Academy/articles/99_Broadway/27_broadway_data_inspection.md

 ### How Do I Edit the Schema Using the Data Inspector?

 A Schema can be edited during runtime.
-To do so, click the yellow segment next to the Schema to open the context menu.
+To do so, click the yellow segment next to the Schema element which you want to edit to open the context menu.

 <table style="width: 900px;">
 <tbody>